 You may be asked to write a critical review of a book or a book chapter.
 Although this may be an unfamiliar exercise, it is not as complex a task as writing an essay requiring a lot of library research.
 It is, however, not the same as a book review in The Canberra Times which is written for the general reader.

-Your book review is written for a reader (your lecturer or tutor) who is knowledgeable in the discipline and is interested not just in the coverage and content of the book being reviewed, but also in your critical assessment of the ideas and argument that are being presented by the author.
+Your book review is written for a reader (your lecturer, tutor or fellow student) who is knowledgeable in the discipline and is interested not just in the coverage and content of the book being reviewed, but also in your critical assessment of the ideas and argument that are being presented by the author.

 Look at the following three examples of instructions for book review assignments, all taken from courses at the Australian National University.
 Notice how the questions to be considered can help shape the structure of the review.

 (Length: 1,000 words.)
 The review should not be a summary of the book.
 Instead it should state what the book sets out to do and assess how well the author achieves that goal.
-Your review might therefore be guided by the following questions:
+Your might therefore use the following questions to engage with the book and help you form your critical analysis:

 I would like all students to prepare a short critical book review, length 1,000 words. [...]
 Some questions to ask yourself: